Open Now

 Cast Iron Pipe

 Cast iron pipes have been used for many years and are durable for gas lines and water.
-It is pure iron, and although its life expectancy is between 80-100 years, it can fail due to corrosion and cracks.
+They are pure iron, and although their life expectancy is between 80 and 100 years, they can fail due to corrosion and cracks.
 They were used for centuries because they were a relatively cheap product for water lines and gas pipes.

-Cast Iron pipes are quiet due to their thick density, are fire-resistant, and do not give off harmful and potentially deadly gasses.
+Cast Iron pipes are quiet due to their thick density, are fire-resistant, and do not emit harmful and potentially deadly gases.

 Black Iron Pipe